 Anquet, now riled by many, was my starting point before unstable software led me to look at Mapyx Quo.
-SityTrail and Routebuddy have been added to the collection recently.
-While some look at the route planning tools on offer, they are nothing if the mapping data is not available in the first place.
+SityTrail, Memory-Map, Routebuddy and Outdooractive have been added to my collection since then.
+While some look at the route planning functionality on offer, these apps are no use if the mapping data is not available in the first place.
 With all of these, I get to survey maps for the U.K., Switzerland, France, Slovenia, Norway and the U.S.A.
-This collection of tools also offer maps for Spain, Belgium and the Netherlands too so there is good coverage all round.
+This collection of tools also offers maps for Spain, Belgium and the Netherlands too so there is good coverage all around.

-For a time, the OSi had their Trail Master series for parts of Éire but that seems to have gone by the wayside to leave Mapyx Quo as possibly the only option of what is included here for Irish digital maps.
-That illustrates how much is changing in the world of digital mapping with providers coming and going.
+For a time, the OSi had their Trail Master series for parts of Éire but that seems to have gone by the wayside to leave Mapyx Quo and Viewranger as options for displaying Irish digital maps.
+That illustrates how much has changed in the world of digital mapping with providers coming and going.
 Now, we are seeing the national mapping agencies and other publishers themselves embracing digital delivery.

 Walking maps are being made available on the web by others too.
-For instance, Bing Maps have 1:50000 and 1:25000 data from the Ordnance Survey while SysMaps also can do this along with maps from the like of France and Germany so you can broaden horizons if the need arises.
-Despite only having a personal website to do so, Peter Robins has set up a good selection of viewers for maps covering a variety of countries and Joery Truyen also has a list of online hiking maps on his adventure website.
+For instance, Bing Maps have 1:50000 and 1:25000 data from the Ordnance Survey while SysMaps also can do this along with maps from the likes of France and Germany so you can broaden your horizons if the need arises.
+Also, Joery Truyen has a list of online hiking maps on his adventure website.
 On occasions, the available maps are better for outdoor enthusiasts than those on a national agency’s own portal.
 That from Germany’s BKG comes to mind here as does the one from Italy’s IDN and the Czech Republic’s Tourmaps.cz so there is a growing number of such national portals.

 There was a time when all digital mapping packages came in shrink-wrapped boxes and some have moved away from this model faster than others.
 Memory-Map made the move into the downloadable map business more recently than others and also has apps for iOS and Android as well as its Windows mainstay.
 Its range has extended beyond British maps to include those from Australia, Canada, France, New Zealand, Norway, South Africa and the U.S.A.
 The latter includes DeLorme maps as well as those from USGS, which contain 1:63000 data for Alaska as well as those at the 1:24000 scale for elsewhere.
 Usefully, there is a try before you buy feature that I wish that I had tried earlier because it might have had me looking at maps before picking only those that I really needed.

-Routebuddy started out with support for OS X (Apple Mac) and iOS (IPhone & iPad) with a Windows version coming later, a refreshing change from the usual state of affairs.
-Maps using data from USGS (USA, without Alaska), Ordnance Survey (England, Scotland & Wales), IGN (France), Harvey Maps (U.K., Isle of Man and Ireland), Kartverket (Norway), Lantmäteriet (Sweden), GST (Denmark) and LINZ (New Zealand) are included in the range it offers.
+Routebuddy started out with support for OS X (Apple Mac) and iOS (iPhone & iPad) with a Windows version coming later, a refreshing change from the usual state of affairs.
+Maps using data from USGS (the U.S.A., without Alaska), Ordnance Survey (England, Scotland & Wales), IGN (France), Harvey Maps (the U.K., Isle of Man and Ireland), Kartverket (Norway), Lantmäteriet (Sweden), GST (Denmark) and LINZ (New Zealand) are included in the range it offers.
 Some advocates claim it offers a better experience than Anquet but it is the range of available maps that gets my attention.

-This came to my notice in its previous guise as GeoLives, when it was the way to get Irish digital maps from OSi.
-GeoLives is no more and the emphasis is on apps for Android and iOS devices though there is a web app called Sity Guide Editor that can be used on PC’s too (Firefox and Google Chrome are the recommended browsers).
+This came to my notice in its previous guise as GeoLives when it was the best way to get Irish digital maps from OSi.
+GeoLives is no more and the emphasis is on apps for Android and iOS devices.
 Maps are available for Austria, Belgium, Canada, France, Netherlands, Spain, Switzerland and the U.S.A. on an annual subscription basis and the prices are very reasonable for what you get.
 The maximum scale for those countries who have it is 1:25000 scale maps while 1:50000 is the largest one for others.
 Magnifying a map changes its scale so you can go from 1:250000 to 1:100000 to 1:50000 to 1:25000, a very handy feature.
 Planning tools are available too and there is one app per country on the mobile platforms while the web app has the necessary switching functionality together with planning tools.